codebytes/codebytes.github.io/_posts/2021-07-05-clearing-nuget-caches.md

 If you install newer versions of the DotNet CLI, it does include `dotnet nuget` funcationality but not nuget.exe.

-The NuGet.exe doesn't have an installer, and the instructions on website usually involve downloading the exe and adding it to your path.
+The NuGet.exe doesn't have an installer, and the instructions on the site usually involve downloading the exe and adding it to your path.

 There are other ways to install NuGet.exe.